khalidfars/khalidfars.github.io/content/page/about/index.md

 ---
 title: "About Me"
-description: "Learn more about me and my work."
+description: "Get to know me and the experiences that shape my work."
 slug: "about"
 toc: false
+readingTime: false
 menu:
     main:
         weight: 3  # Adjust the weight to control the menu order